The year 2000 marked the turn of the new millennium.

 Between 2001-2002, the parents of thousands of babies – including you – were invited to take part in the study.
 These families came from all over the UK.

 Since then, we’ve been following the lives of the children of the new century.
-We want to continue following you through secondary school and into adult life.
+We want to continue following you into your adult life.